 How It Works

 Botox injections are primarily used on dynamic wrinkles.
 These folds and creases appear on your face when you smile or frown.
 These wrinkles become deeper over a lifetime of use.
 Botox prevents the formation of additional wrinkles and folds caused by aging.

 While the effects of Botox are underway, your dynamic wrinkles do not move, giving your face some time to recover from the effect that wrinkles have.
 This, in turn, slows down the aging process.
 However, damage caused by exposure to the sun and the effects of gravity will not be cured by Botox injections.

 You will notice the results of Botox within a week.
 Since your facial muscles are not moving, the skin on your face does not stretch with active use.
 As an added advantage, Botox also prevents the formation of future wrinkles.

-If you inject the muscle underneath a dynamic wrinkle before you use it, the injection will prevent lines from forming.
+The injection will prevent lines from forming if you inject the muscle underneath a dynamic wrinkle before you use it.
 You will need regular injections – at least one treatment in four months – to experience the continued effects of the injections.
 The smaller the muscle, the longer the effects of Botox will last.
 For example, you will notice longer effects on bunny lines as compared to nasolabial folds.